mgdesaix/ConGen-2024/02-wgsassign-basics.md

 ------------------------------------------------------------------------

-Now onto the next section
+These wraps up the basics of evaluating assignment accuracy with known source individuals, now onto the next section [Full WGSassign workflow:
+03-more-WGSassign.md](./03-more-WGSassign.md)